Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 Important!

 With UK inflation falling within the target range in May, the Bank of England cut its cash rate by 25 basis points in August from a 16-year high.
-It cut a further 0.25% in November.
+It cut a further 0.25% in November and again in February 2025.

 Hopes of a rate-cutting cycle beginning as early as March 2024 in the US were dashed due to four straight months of increasing inflation at the start of 2024.

-The US Federal Reserve held rates for an ninth straight time at its meeting in August.
+The US Federal Reserve held rates for a ninth straight time at its meeting in August.

 But the tables turned quickly, sparked by the release of data showing the US unemployment rate increasing to 4.3% in July (up from 4.1% the previous month).